EmanuelGF/EmanuelGF/README.md

 ## Hi there, I'm Emanuel 👋
 > I ❤ programming and open source‼

-- 🔭 Working on something, learning and contributing!
+- 🔭 Working on projects, learning and contributing!
 - 🌱 I’m currently learning on  [codecademy](https://codecademy.com) and udemy.
 - 🌲 I’m looking to colaborate to javascript projects.